rh-fran6/aro-deploy-ansible/README.md

 make delete-cluster
 ```

-This command will activate the virtual environment and run the ansible/delete-cluster.yaml playbook.
+This command will activate the virtual environment and run the ansible/delete-cluster.yaml playbook which call the ```delete-aro-cluster``` role.

 ### 5. Recreate Cluster